couchbaselabs/observability/README.md

 # Observability

-A work in progress, not intended for use by anyone or supported in any way.

 The intention of this repository is to provide a simple, out-of-the-box solution based on industry standard tooling to observe the state of your Couchbase cluster.
 * An additional requirement is to ensure we can integrate into existing observability pipelines people may already have as easily as possible.
 * This must all support being deployed on-premise and on cloud platforms with minimal change.